ThePansmith/KCP/Ideas.md

 * Something to do with Ticon shards?
   * Perhaps have them be part of a custom ore processing chain
 * Practical logistics 2 forging hammer as earlygame (prepower) plate presser?
+* IE Biodiesel line as an actual option

 # Ideas implemented
 * Start with gear ala omni